 Worse yet, our youngest drivers don’t seem to be getting the message.

 Research by University of Michigan scientists revealed that 25% of teens respond to a text at least once behind the wheel — and 20% admit to having extended, multi-message conversations via text.
 Statistics show about 11 teens die every day because of texting while driving.

 Twenty-five percent of teens respond to a text message at least once while they’re driving, according to a report by the University of Michigan Transportation Research Institute, and 20 percent admit to having extended, multi-message text conversations.
 Texting while driving accounts for 11 teen deaths every day, according to the Insurance Institute for Highway Safety.

 As Texas lawmakers debate the role of a statewide texting-while-driving ban, a majority of cities in the Rio Grande Valley have already instituted texting bans of their own.
 Meanwhile, judges across the state are reminding the public that all Texas drivers are very much responsible for any negligence when it comes to driving.

 Have you been injured by a distracted driver?
-Garcia, Ochoa and Mask have extensive experience in proving wrongdoing through cell phone records and other technological data.
+The Law Firm of Ricardo A. Garcia have extensive experience in proving wrongdoing through cell phone records and other technological data.
 Call us today to find out how we can keep justice from being distracted in your case.
 956.630.2882